Accord-Project/aec3po/README.md

 ### As defined in the proposal

 T2.2  Development of the  Building  Compliance  Ontology (BCU,VTT,  CU,  FRA,  ONTO,  SOL,  FUI,  IMT, FUNITEC, JU)[M8-M16]: Drawing on literature, expert interviews, T2.1 and WP1, develop a conceptual ontological model of building compliance requirements,  including laws,  regulations, processes,  and  documentation.
-This Building Compliance Ontology (BCO) is open-ended, and not tied to specific regional or legal systems.It is aligned  and  compatible  with  established  standardontologies  for  representing  both  generic  concepts  (time,  processes, files/document metadata) and the building domain specifically (building topology, construction projects).
+This Building Compliance Ontology (BCO) is open-ended, and not tied to specific regional or legal systems.It is aligned  and  compatible  with  established  standard ontologies for  representing both generic concepts  (time, processes, files/document metadata) and the building domain specifically (building topology, construction projects).
 Specific laws, regulations, processes, and documentation will be implementations of this generic model.
 (D2.2)

 ### Requirements from T2.3 Machine-executable Regulations